-Between working remotely, having kids at home, social isolation, economic concerns, pandemic fears, it’s no wonder that 48% of parents are experiencing increased stress levels since the COVID began.
+Between working remotely, having kids at home, social isolation, economic concerns, and pandemic fears, it’s no wonder that 48% of parents are experiencing increased stress levels since COVID began.

 The Effects of Stress for Parents

-When we are stressed, it can be challenging to use healthy coping skills.
+It can be challenging to use healthy coping skills when we are stressed.
 Many people will go to substances, overeating, or constantly distracting themselves with technology to cope with negative emotions.
 This only worsens stress in the long run.